Whales & Whale Watching Boat Trips in Hermanus, South Africa

 Will you be requiring return transportation to get to Hermanus / Gansbaai - or - will you be self-driving?

-Whale Watching Walking Tours, Hermanus, South Africa – OPEN NOW
+Whale Watching Walking Tours, Hermanus, South Africa – CLOSED

 Another option is to do a Whale Watching Walking Tour that takes you on a gentle walk along our paved cliff-paths in Hermanus, hugging the rugged cliff tops for 2 to 3 hours, with our experienced Whale Watching Tour Guide who will take you to all the hidden coves and inlets that the Whales love to frolic in and due to the cliffs being vertical, means that the Whales are literally only afew metres away from you.
 A visit to our Hermanus Whale Museum will start the tour.
 Tours are conducted at any time of the day that suits you and are R500 per adult / Kids under 12yrs are at half price (including entrance fee to the Whale Museum), plus are conducted in any weather, so if your Boat Trip is cancelled due to bad weather, then this tour will (nearly) always be available.

-Kayaking with the Whales, Hermanus, South Africa –
+Kayaking with the marine creatures, Hermanus, South Africa –

-Cessna Plane Flights over the Whales, Hermanus, South Africa –
+Cessna Plane Flights over pretty Hermanus, South Africa –

 The best thing to do is book your Whale Watching Trip to occur on the first day you are in Hermanus / Cape Town and if the weather is not so good on that first day, then we just move your trip to the next good weather day.